No, it is not!

 - Some great strengtheners are the sunbird and plank poses.

-As always it's a good idea to learn these exercises from a professional.
+As always it's a good idea to learn these exercises from a professional like myself.

 To arrange a private class live online or in person email Joanne@InnerJourney.ca or call me at 705 888 9686.